 He interprets scores of his contemporaries such as “In Memoriam Thaddeus in” ofor rgan and Asian percussion composed by Jacques Pichard and in 2010 he created a piece from Yves Lafargue the “Choral” in Paris at Saint-Antoine des Quinze-Vingt.
 In July 2017, He created the Choral Liebster Jesu from Hina Sakamoto in Yokohama (Japan).

 Liesbeth Schlumberger substitute organist for the Cavaillé-Coll organ in “Etoile” Church in Paris with Fabrice Pincet and Philip Mead, Lionel is also responsible for the programming of organ concerts on the new Grenzing organ in the Auditorium of Radio France.

 He signed his first recording in 2011 with works by César Franck at the Church “Notre-Dame de la Dalbade” in Toulouse “A milestone in the collection (…) a real success, well-considered, (…) a full interpretation, sensitive and colorful. “(Gérard Condé “Le Monde”).

 Passionate about education, it is since 1999 professor at the Organ School “Jehan Alain” in Epinay-sur-Orge (Merklin organ).

-From 2014 to 2016, he replaced Yves Lafargue, the appointed professor of organ class in CRR Lyon Conservatory.
+In 2014 and since 2017, he is professor of organ class in CRR Lyon Conservatory.